Spider-Man: Far From Home: Cast

 A former Stark Industries employee and holographic-illusions specialist who masquerades as a superhero from Earth-833 in the multiverse.
 He is recruited by Nick Fury to help Spider-Man stop the Elementals.
 Gyllenhaal shared ideas with the writers regarding the character's personality, and was drawn to the idea that Beck is "manipulating everyone's love of superheroes and that need for heroes".
 Gyllenhaal wanted to play the character's fake backstory as realistically as possible.
-Regarding Beck's relationship with Parker, Watts says that "If Tony Stark was sort of the mentor in the previous films, we thought it would be interesting to play Mysterio as almost like the cool uncle".
-Watts was excited to have Beck team with Fury and Parker as it introduced the character to the MCU "in a way that people weren't expecting".
+Regarding Beck's relationship with Peter, Watts says that "If Tony Stark was sort of the mentor in the previous films, we thought it would be interesting to play Mysterio as almost like the cool uncle".
+Watts was excited to have Beck team with Fury and Peter as it introduced the character to the MCU "in a way that people weren't expecting".

-Angourie Rice and Jorge Lendeborg Jr. reprise their roles from Homecoming as Parker's classmates Betty Brant, Ned's on-and-off girlfriend, and Jason Ionello.
+Angourie Rice and Jorge Lendeborg Jr. reprise their roles from Homecoming as Peter's classmates Betty Brant, Ned's on-and-off girlfriend, and Jason Ionello.
 Peter Billingsley reprises his role from Iron Man (2008) as scientist William Ginter Riva, a former employee of Stark Industries who now works with Beck.
 J. K. Simmons appears as J. Jonah Jameson in the mid-credits scene, marking the first time an actor has reprised a non-MCU role in an MCU film after Simmons portrayed a different incarnation of Jameson in Sam Raimi's Spider-Man film trilogy.
 Ben Mendelsohn and Sharon Blynn make uncredited cameo appearances in the post-credits scene as the Skrulls Talos and Soren, reprising their roles from Captain Marvel (2019); this scene reveals that they have been posing as Fury and Hill during the film.

-Additionally, Numan Acar portrays Fury's associate Dimitri, while Remy Hii plays Brad Davis, a popular student whom Parker sees as competition for MJ's affection, and Claire Rushbrook portrays Janice Lincoln, a woman working for Beck.
-Zach Barack, the first openly transgender actor in an MCU film, portrays one of Parker's new classmates, Zach, while Zoha Rahman also appears as a classmate of Parker's.
+Additionally, Numan Acar portrays Fury's associate Dimitri, while Remy Hii plays Brad Davis, a popular student whom Peter sees as competition for MJ's affection, and Claire Rushbrook portrays Janice Lincoln, a woman working for Beck.
+Zach Barack, the first openly transgender actor in an MCU film, portrays one of Peter's new classmates, Zach, while Zoha Rahman also appears as a classmate of Peter's.
 Dawn Michelle King, an assistant editor on many MCU films including Far From Home, provides the voice for the artificial intelligence E.D.I.T.H.
 Jeff Bridges and Robert Downey Jr. appear as Obadiah Stane and Stark through the use of archival footage from Iron Man and Captain America: Civil War (2016), respectively.
 Images from previous MCU films of Downey Jr., Chris Evans, Scarlett Johansson, and Paul Bettany as Stark, Steve Rogers / Captain America, Natasha Romanoff / Black Widow, and Vision, respectively, are used in the film's opening "in memoriam" segment.